atearjen/twilio-sms/README.md

 This is a script that automates sending Good Morning texts.

-It was important to use environment variables for security reasons to keep this repository secure.
+It was important to use environment variables for security reasons to keep the private information in this repository secure.

 I plan to use this for a bigger personal project that will involve scheduling texts to be sent.